rosensilva/ballerina-samples/web-socket-sample/README.md

 ```

 4. You can test the functionality using the chat application web client.
-Navigate to the sample base directory and find the `index.html` at `websocket-chat-app/chat_web_client/` loaction.
+Navigate to the sample base directory and find the `index.html` at `websocket-chat-app/chat_web_client/` location.
 Then open the index.html file from a web browser (e.g: Chrome, Firefox).
 Then you will see the chat application user interface,

 **Connect as a new user**
-You can add your name and age in the respetive text input boxes.
+You can add your name and age to the respective text input boxes.
 Then the client will connect to the chat application web server using WebSockets.

 ![alt_text](https://github.com/rosensilva/ballerina-samples/blob/master/web-socket-sample/images/chat_app_add_user_resized.png)